Confined Space Program

 Where non-entry rescue protocols have been implemented for vertical entry spaces, the attendant shall immediately notify emergency services by calling 911.
 Once the call has been made, the attendant may begin rescue procedures.
 Under no circumstances may the attendant enter the confined space.
 Retrieval systems (e.g. tripod, winch, harness or wristlets, and lifeline) shall be used for entry when a vertical permit-required entry is made unless such equipment increases the overall risk of entry, or the equipment would not contribute to the rescue of the entrant.

-If the space cannot be reclassified during the reassessment, rescue services shall be provided by Blacksburg Volunteer Fire Department.
+If the space cannot be reclassified during the reassessment, rescue services shall be provided by local emergency medical and fire services.
 Virginia Tech personnel shall not enter a permit-required confined space for rescue purposes.
-Departmental efforts should be focused on cooperating with responding agencies to expedite rescue efforts, and/or providing support in the form of space access and expertise, available equipment, validation of controls, crowd control, etc.
+Departmental efforts should be focused on cooperating with responding agencies to expedite rescue efforts, and/or providing support in the form of space accessment and expertise, available equipment, validation of controls, crowd control, etc.

 Even with the best efforts to review and assess the potential hazards of a confined space entry, the potential for something to go wrong may still exist, such as unexpected events or individual medical conditions.
 Having a plan for emergencies prior to entry can save valuable time should an emergency occur.
 Confined space rescue pre-planning for departments that enter confined spaces on a regular basis is ongoing, and coordinated by Environmental Health & Safety with the department and emergency responders (police, fire, and rescue).
 Considerations include: